 Thomas Chatterton Manuscript Project

 George Symes Catcott played a hugely important part in the Chatterton story.
-He is the major reason Chatterton became known to a wider audience.
+He is, along with William Barrett, the major reason Chatterton became known to a wider audience.

-George spent an inordinate amount of time writing about Chatterton (I know how that feels) and transcribing (and editing/amending) his works over and again; this was not an altruistic endeavour for he was actually maintaining a trade in transcriptions of 'Rowley's' works - good on you George!
+George spent an inordinate amount of time transcribing Chatterton's works over and again; this was not an altruistic endeavour for he was actually maintaining a trade in transcripts of 'Rowley's' works.

 Over The North Porch of St Mary Redcliffe, Bristol, is a large hexagonal room, previously known as the Treasury House or the Muniment Room, but now known as Chatterton's Room.
-It once held the various coffers, which contained ancient archives belonging to the church and also deeds and the like relevant to the business dealings of Canynges.
+It once held the various coffers, which contained ancient archives belonging to the church and also deeds and the like relevant to the business dealings of William Canynges.
 This is where Chatterton claimed to have found the Rowley manuscripts.
-The image of a coffer below, which is on show in the muniment room, is not the famous Chatterton Coffer; read more on this lower down the page.
+The coffer in the image below, with Johnson, Boswell and George Catcott in the background, is on show in the muniment room - but it is not the famous Chatterton Coffer.

 Note: The new Bristol Bridge, 1768, with St Nicholas church in the background, can be seen in the engraving on the wall behind Catcott.